Skip to content

 }

-Some requests initiated by Datakit are aimed at pulling resources from the center or performing self-identification.
-These behaviors are atomic and indivisible, and these requests cannot be distributed to multiple workspaces (because Datakit needs to process the return of these API requests and decide its subsequent actions).
-Therefore, these APIs can only be diverted to one workspace at most.
+Some requests initiated by Datakit aim to pull resources from the center or perform self-identification.
+These actions are already atomic and cannot be further divided, nor can these requests be distributed to multiple workspaces (because Datakit needs to handle the return of these API requests and decide its subsequent behavior).
+Hence, these APIs can only be diverted to one workspace.

-If multiple conditions are met in the diversion rules, these APIs will also only be diverted to the workspace pointed to by the first rule that meets the condition.
+If multiple conditions are met in the diversion rules, these APIs will only be diverted to the workspace specified by the first rule that meets the condition.

-We recommend adding the following rule to the Sinker rules to ensure that these existing API requests from Datakit can be implemented in a specific workspace.
+We recommend adding the following rule in the Sinker rules, so that these API requests already present in Datakit can be routed to a specific workspace.

 {